Behind Enemy Lines (2001 film)

-Behind Enemy Lines is a 2001 American war film directed by John Moore in his directorial debut, and starring Owen Wilson and Gene Hackman.
+Behind Enemy Lines is a 2001 American action war film directed by John Moore in his directorial debut, and starring Owen Wilson and Gene Hackman.
 The film tells the story of Lieutenant Chris Burnett, an American naval flight officer who is shot down over Bosnia and uncovers genocide during the Bosnian War.
-Meanwhile, his commanding officer is struggling to gain approval to launch a combat search and rescue mission to save Burnett.
-The plot is loosely based on the 1995 Mrkonjić Grad incident that occurred during the war.
+Meanwhile, the rear admiral commanding the carrier strike group to which he is assigned is struggling to gain approval to launch a combat search and rescue mission to save Burnett.
+The plot is loosely based on a 1995 incident involving Scott O'Grady that occurred during the war.

-Released on November 30, 2001, Behind Enemy Lines received generally negative reviews from critics.
-However, it was a considerable box office success, taking in nearly $92 million worldwide against a $40 million budget.
-The film started a franchise of direct-to-video spiritual successors: Behind Enemy Lines II: Axis of Evil, Behind Enemy Lines: Colombia, and SEAL Team 8: Behind Enemy Lines, with the third film being co-produced by WWE Studios.
+Released on November 30, 2001, Behind Enemy Lines received generally mixed reviews from critics.
+It was a box office success, taking in $121.7 million worldwide against a $40 million budget.

+The film launched a franchise that includes three sequels, all of them direct-to-video.

 Plot

 During the Bosnian War, United States Navy flight officer Lieutenant Chris Burnett and pilot Lieutenant Jeremy Stackhouse are stationed on the aircraft carrier USS Carl Vinson in the Adriatic Sea.
-Burnett is preparing to leave the Navy, and clashes with his commanding officer, Admiral Leslie Reigart.
+Fed up with the battle readiness routine, Burnett is preparing to leave the Navy, and clashes with his commanding officer, Rear Admiral Leslie Reigart.
 On Christmas, Reigart assigns Burnett and Stackhouse to fly an aerial reconnaissance mission, which goes smoothly until they spot unusual activity in the demilitarized zone.
 Burnett persuades Stackhouse to fly their F/A-18F Super Hornet off-course for a closer look, unaware that they are photographing Serb Volunteer Guard soldiers burying massacred Bosniak civilians in mass graves.
 The local Bosnian Serb paramilitary commander, General Miroslav Lokar, is conducting a secret genocidal campaign against the Bosniak population, and orders the jet be shot down.

 Attempting to outmaneuver Lokar's surface-to-air missiles, Burnett and Stackhouse's jet is hit, forcing them to eject.
-Lokar and his men find the injured Stackhouse, who is executed by Sasha Ivanic, one of Lokar's right-hand men.
-Watching nearby, Burnett flees into the wilderness, and Lokar orders his deputy, Colonel Bazda, and Sasha to hunt him down.
+Lokar and his men find the injured Stackhouse, who is executed by Sasha Ivanic, Lokar's personal assassin.
+Watching nearby, Burnett gives away his position and flees into the wilderness, and Lokar orders his deputy, Colonel Bazda, and Sasha to hunt him down.
 Burnett radios for help and receives an extraction point from Reigart, who is forced to stand down after Admiral Piquet, the commander of NATO naval forces in the region, warns him that rescuing Burnett in the demilitarized zone risks derailing the peace process.
 Burnett reaches the extraction point only to be informed that he must continue to another location, miles outside the demilitarized zone, in order to be rescued.